MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Telemetry.md

 PowerShell sends the following information during the session:

 - The count of calls to the `PowerShell.Create()` API
-- The names and versions of Microsoft-owned modules loaded
+- The names and versions of Microsoft-owned modules imported
-- The count of loaded modules that have the `CrescendoBuilt` tag
+- The count of imported modules that have the `CrescendoBuilt` tag
 - The names of enabled experimental features
 - The names of disabled experimental features
 - Value of `$PSNativeCommandUseErrorActionPreference` preference variable,